Lie Group Decompositions for Equivariant Neural Networks: Additional background

 A Hausdorff\footnote{A topological space where any two distinct points have disjoint neighbourhoods is called Hausdorff.} topological space $M$ is \textbf{locally compact} if each point $m \in M$ has a compact neighborhood.
 A \textbf{topological group} $G$ is a group as well as a Hausdorff topological space such that the group operation $(g, h) \mapsto gh$ and inversion map $g \mapsto g^{-1}$ are continuous.
 For the following and more details on Radon measures see~\citet{folland1999real, lang2012real}. \paragraph{Radon measures} Let $(X, \gB_{X}, \mu)$ be a measure space with Hausdorff topological space $X$, $\gB_{X}$ the $\sigma$-algebra of Borel sets and $\mu: \gB_{X} \to [0, \infty]$ any measure on $\gB_{X}$ (referred to as a Borel measure).
 The measure $\mu$ is called \textbf{locally finite} if every point $x \in X$ has an open neighborhood $U \ni x$ for which $\mu(U) < \infty$.
 A Borel set $E \subseteq X$ ($E \in B_X$) is called \textbf{inner regular} if:

 Respectively, a Borel set $E \subseteq X$ is called \textbf{outer regular} if:

 The measure $\mu$ is called \textbf{inner} (\textbf{outer}) regular if all Borel sets are inner (outer) regular.
 It is called \textbf{regular} if it is both inner and outer regular. $\mu$ is a \textbf{Radon measure} if it is locally finite, inner regular on open sets and outer regular. $\mu$ is \textbf{$\sigma$-finite} if there exists a countable family of Borel sets $\{B_n\}_{n \in \sN}$, where $\mu(B_n) < \infty, ~\forall n \in N$ and $\bigcup_{n \in N} B_n = X$.
 If $\mu$ is a Borel measure on a Hausdorff topological space $X$, local finiteness will imply that $\mu$ is finite on compact subsets of $X$. \begin{thm}\footnote{See Proposition 2.9 and Theorems 2.10 \& 2.20 of \citet{folland2016course}.} Every locally compact group $G$ has a left (right) nonzero Radon measure $\mu_G$ such that $\mu_G(gB) = \mu_G(B)$ (respectively $\mu_G(Bg) = \mu_G(B)$) for any Borel subset $B \subseteq G$ and any $g \in G$.
-The measure $\mu_G$ is called the left (right) Haar measure of $G$ and if $\nu_G$ is another Haar measure on $G$, then $\mu_G = c \cdot \nu_G$ for some $c \in \sR_{>0}$. \end{thm} All of the groups and topological spaces in the main text will be $\sigma$-compact.
-A locally compact space $X$ is $\sigma$-compact (or countable at infinity) if it is a countable union of compact subsets.
-We will use the notation $\mu_G$ to refer to the left Haar measure and when needed the notation $\mu_L(\cdot)$ and $\mu_R(\cdot)$ will be used to differentiate left and right Haar measures.
-When integrating with respect to the left Haar measure $\mu_G$ we have for any $f \in C_c(G)$:
+The measure $\mu_G$ is called the left (right) Haar measure of $G$ and if $\nu_G$ is another Haar measure on $G$, then $\mu_G = c \cdot \nu_G$ for some $c \in \sR_{>0}$. \end{thm} When integrating with respect to the left Haar measure $\mu_G$ we have for any $f \in C_c(G)$: